3.3 Bullying: Guidance

 Actions to Safeguard Children from Bullying

-All settings in which children are provided with services, or are living away from home should have rigorously enforced anti-bullying strategies in place and clear procedures on how to refer to Children’s Social Care if safeguarding concerns are identified (see BSCB How to report a concern).
+All settings in which children are provided with services, or are living away from home should have rigorously enforced anti-bullying strategies in place and clear procedures on how to refer to Children’s Social Care if safeguarding concerns are identified (see BSCP How to report a concern).

 Clear messages must be given that bullying is not acceptable and children must be reassured that the adults they are in contact with will take bullying seriously.